Advocacy

 Oklahoma Baptist University, Oklahoma

 Their goal is to impact the lives of students and those within their circles of influence through OBU’s traditional transformational education.
 The ultimate objective is to change the prison culture in the state of Oklahoma.
 To that end, the Oklahoma Department of Corrections will consider graduates as field ministers and transfer them in teams of two to four to prisons throughout the state.
 These men will doubtless influence their specific communities through their character, conduct and learned skills.
-Their first cohort of 35 students completed their sophomore year in May 2023.
-Twenty of these students made the President’s List in the fall semester.
-The second cohort of 34 students began their studies in the Fall 2023 term.
+Their first graduating class of 29 students will celebrate their graduation at the OBU Shawnee campus on May 7, 2025.

 Here are what several students have said about the program: